-- (a) Bursa Malaysia which has no history of default and has been remitting levies to the SC within the stipulated timeframe; - (b) Financial institutions and debt issuers who have no history of default; and - (c) Staff financing who are supported by collateral in the form of residential properties with respective fair value exceeding its outstanding debts.
-The fair values of these collateralised properties are determined using the comparison method based on professional valuation.
+- (a) Bursa which has no history of default and has been remitting levies to the SC within the stipulated time frame. - (b) Financial institutions and debt issuers who have no history of default. - (c) Staff financing are supported by collateral in the form of residential properties and motor vehicles with its respective fair value exceeding its outstanding debts.
+The fair value of the collateralised properties is determined using the comparison method based on professional valuation.
+The fair value of the collateralised motor vehicles is determined using the comparison method based on available market data.